 Securing your MS SQL Server against SQL injection attack is crucial to safeguard data, comply with regulations, maintain business continuity, protect your organization's reputation, and mitigate the financial and legal risks associated with security breaches.
 To secure and protect your SQL Server against SQL injection attacks, you can take the following steps:

-1. Use Parameterized Queries and Prepared Statements
+1. Use Parameterized Queries

-• Parameterized Queries: A query is called parameterized if one or more parameters are defined and used as placeholder and provided at the time of execution.
+A query is called parameterized if one or more parameters are defined and used as placeholder and provided at the time of execution.

 Note: Avoid creating procedures with SQL statements where parameters are parameterized automatically.
-Instead, use dynamic SQL queries inside stored procedures.
+Instead, use dynamic SQL queries inside stored procedures

-Input Validation
+3. Use Input Validation

-Sanitization
+4. Use Sanitization

-Sanitization is an ensemble of methods used to prevent SQL injection.
+Sanitization is an ensemble of methods used to prevent SQL injection attack.
 Sanitization of the input values means removing or escaping any characters that could be interpreted as SQL commands or keywords.
 It is in fact necessary to pay attention to the special characters, such as quotes, semicolons, dashes, and comments.

-3. Follow Principle of Least Privilege
+5. Follow Principle of Least Privilege

 The principle of least privilege (PoLP) is a well-known concept of information security.
 This concept states that “a user must be given minimum level of access (or permissions) needed to perform the job.”
 Limiting permissions during the interaction with the database reduces the risk of SQL injection.
 Administrative privileges must be avoided first and the database users and systems must be grouped based on their roles.